BMX Bandits (band)

-BMX Bandits are a Scottish guitar pop band formed in Bellshill in 1986.
-Led by songwriter and lead vocalist Duglas T. Stewart, their music is heavily influenced by 1960s pop.
+BMX Bandits are a Scottish guitar pop band formed in Bellshill in 1985.
+Led by songwriter and lead vocalist Duglas T. Stewart, their music is heavily influenced by 1960s pop and European composers such as Serge Gainsbourg, Ennio Morricone and Michel Legrand.
 They have shared members with numerous other local bands, including Teenage Fanclub and the Soup Dragons.
 BMX Bandits were a favourite band of Kurt Cobain, who said "If I could be in any other band, it would be BMX Bandits".
 In 2011, they were the subject of the documentary Serious Drugs: A Film About BMX Bandits.